 The school has in place an extensive P7/S1 transition programme in place.
-In P6 pupils are invited in for a short visit to the school.
-Enhanced transition meetings between schools begin in P6 for those pupils who will need this as they move into S1.
-In P7 there are visits between schools culminating in a two-day induction visit normally in June.
+Enhanced transition meetings between schools begin as early as P4 but mostly in P6 for those pupils who will need extra support as they move into S1.
+In P7 there are numerous events which are organised to support an effective transition to Secondary, such as our Friday afternoon Sports events, which culminate in a two-day induction visit normally in June.